PalisadoesFoundation/pattoo/docs/docker.rst

 **Expose the respective ports**

 To allow the daemons to communicate outside of the docker container, the respective ports will have to be exposed in the Dockerfile.
-Fortunately, if the installation is run with the installation script, all ports listed in the ``pattoo_server.yaml`` file will be automatically inserted in the ``Dcokerfile``.
+Fortunately, if the installation is run with the installation script, all ports listed in the ``pattoo_server.yaml`` file will be automatically inserted in the ``Dockerfile``.

     .. code-block:: bash